ItayGrinberg93/Multi_Agent_System_Based_Help/README.md

 #### For the TB3

-* Generalized Coordinates and Degrees of Freedom
+* Generalized Coordinates and Dynamic model

 #### 3.1 Serial Manipulators
 [Serial manipulators](https://en.wikipedia.org/wiki/Serial_manipulator) are robots composed of an assembly of links connected by joints (a [Kinematic Chain](https://en.wikipedia.org/wiki/Kinematic_chain)), and the most common types of robots in industry.